If you made any changes in Pure these will be visible here soon.

 Overview

-More recently, I have begun to research how young children (aged 5 to 6 years) express mathematical identifications and how such expressions are mediated by their class position and the nature of the home-school relationship.
-Here, I am interested in the contradictions and alignment between embedded ‘home’ mathematics and the formal school curriculum and how such relationships are manifest in young children’s emotional expressions about maths.
-I have received funding from the University of Manchester’s strategic fund to develop research projects in this area and we are currently working on publications.
+This project involved researching how young children (aged 5 to 6 years) express mathematical identifications and how such expressions are mediated by their class position and the nature of the home-school relationship.
+We were interested in the contradictions and alignment between embedded ‘home’ mathematics and the formal school curriculum and how such relationships are manifest in young children’s emotional expressions about maths.
+We asked children to take photographs of the mathematics they could see in their homes and communities and then we spoke to them about the mathematics in those spaces and how this compared to school mathematics.
 See this short animation

 Research on mathematical identities in Post 16 and Higher Education